 Marcus Bell gets one when he goes to interview a brunette female hospital patient, notices a strand of blonde hair on her clothes, is able to determine then and there that the strand is from a blonde wig (implicating her in the robbery) and busts her all by himself.

-Moriarty effortlessly tricking Holmes into relay an order to Moran to kill himself.
+Moriarty effortlessly tricking Holmes into relaying an order to Moran to kill himself.

 In "Heroine" Watson figures out that Moriarty has fallen for Holmes as much as he's fallen for her and devises the trap that captures her.